Cultural Keystone Species

 - Developing interdisciplinary decision-making frameworks that value and support CKS populations.

-Partnerships include: Tipa & Associates, Kusabs & Associates, Ngāti Tahu-Ngāti Whaoa Rūnanga Trust, Ngā Kaitiaki o Ngā Wai Māori, Te Arawa Lakes Trust, Te Hikutu, University of Waikato, Bay of Plenty Regional Council, Northland Regional Council, Department of Conservation
+Programme partnerships include Tipa & Associates, Kusabs & Associates, Ngāti Tahu-Ngāti Whaoa Rūnanga Trust, Ngā Kaitiaki o Ngā Wai Māori, Te Arawa Lakes Trust, Te Hikutu, University of Waikato, Bay of Plenty Regional Council, Northland Regional Council, Department of Conservation.

 Free phone within New Zealand: 0800 RING NIWA (0800 746 464)